axa-rev-research/knowledge-editing/README.md

 # SAKE: Steering Activations for Knowledge Editing

-SAKE (Steering Activations for Knowledge Editing) is a novel method for editing knowledge in Large Language Models (LLMs) that models facts as distributions rather than single prompts.
+SAKE (Steering Activations for Knowledge Editing) is a novel method for LLM knowledge editing that models facts as distributions rather than single prompts.
 Using Optimal Transport theory, SAKE alters LLM behavior over whole fact-related distributions, including paraphrases and logical implications, enabling more robust and generalizable knowledge edits.

 ## Key Innovations

-Unlike traditional Knowledge Editing (KE) methods that optimize for individual prompts, SAKE addresses three major limitations of existing approaches:
+Unlike other Knowledge Editing (KE) methods that optimize for individual prompts, SAKE addresses three major limitations of existing approaches:

 1. **Logical Implications**: Better generalization to various types of logical implications related to edited facts
 2. **Contextual Robustness**: Improved performance on realistic conversational contexts, including long/noisy prompts and doubt-raising scenarios